Henry Ford Health and U.S. News & World Report’s Best Hospitals Survey

 - Together with the Neuro ICU team, Henry Ford Innovations invented a 3D-printed clip to secure the connection between extra ventricular drains (EVD) and transducers, helping to prevent infection from environmental exposure.
 The clip has worked flawlessly for more than six years.
 In that time, there has not been a single connection issue between an EVD and transducer.

-- Neurosurgeon Adam Robin, MD and radiation oncologist M. Salim Siddiqui, MD, PhD, teamed up to perform a first in the world procedure to implant Cs-131 radiation seeds (Gamma Tile) into the spine of a patient with recurrent and progressive colorectal cancer.
+- Neurosurgeon Adam Robin, MD and radiation oncologist M. Salim Siddiqui, MD, PhD, teamed up to perform a first-in-the-world procedure to implant Cs-131 radiation seeds (Gamma Tile) into the spine of a patient with recurrent and progressive colorectal cancer.
 With the support of Henry Ford Innovations, the team 3D-printed the patient’s anatomy to model the procedure and radiation plans.
 The success of this innovative approach has the potential to pave the way for future advancements in the treatment of spinal metastases.
 It highlights the essential roles that both neurosurgery and radiation oncology play in developing comprehensive, patient-centered therapies.

 - Tisa Johnson-Hooper, MD is spearheading our GROW Center for Autism and Intellectual/Developmental Disabilities.
 The center is a multidisciplinary program, which combines pediatric care across specialties, diagnostics, therapies and research for pediatric patients with autism or another intellectual disability.